How to Quiet a Noisy Lifter: Can Noisy Lifters Cause Damage?

 The purpose of a lifter is to keep your engine quieter and at the same time to improve the performance of it and ensure long a healthy life of the engine.

 The fact is that they are made to keep the engine quiet and to be quiet themselves.
+But if you’re reading this post, you’re probably wondering how to quiet a noisy engine and you’re maybe even wondering what causes noisy tappets.

-However, sometimes lifters can go faulty too and start making unnecessary noise, that is surely not something that should happen.
+Sometimes lifters can go faulty too and start making unnecessary noise, that is surely not something that should happen.

 What Causes Lifter Tick?